lblower/angular-basics/topic.md

 - forms - Reactive forms vs template forms
 - http -> HTTPCLIent module

+- forms html

+## INfo
+-- how we can share data b/w compoennt
+  - parent child relation - input and output
+  - if not -then use service - inside that make subject and BehaviorSubject
+  - differences subject and BehaviorSubject
 ## Practice

 - create a component manually.